 |Flavorful fennel seeds are used as a condiment in India and Pakistan.

 Its seeds are widely used in fish, cheese spreads, and vegetable dishes.

 In India, its seeds are being used as part of curry powder (Bengali paanch pooran).
-In addition, sugarcoated fennel seeds (saunf) have been used as a condiment after food to improve digestion in India, Pakistan and Bangladesh.
+Also, sugar-coated fennel seeds (saunf) have been used as a condiment after food to improve digestion in India, Pakistan, and Bangladesh.

-As in caraway, fennel seeds are used to flavor breads, dough, cakes, biscuits, and cheese.
+As in caraway, fennel seeds are used to flavor bread, dough, cakes, biscuits, and cheese.

-Fennel seed should be avoided in large doses.
-Compounds in fennel may be neuro-toxic in higher concentrations and may cause hallucinations and seizures.
-It may exacerbate estrogen receptor-linked cancer conditions like endometrial, breast, ovarian... etc., due to high concentration of estrogenic compounds in it.
+Do not consume fennel seeds in large amounts.
+Compounds in fennel may be neurotoxic in higher concentrations and may cause hallucinations and seizures.
+It may exacerbate estrogen receptor-linked cancer conditions like endometrial, breast, ovarian, etc., due to the high concentration of estrogenic compounds in it.
 Pregnant women may be advised to avoid eating fennel in large amounts.

 (Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications).